zuozhenggh/learning-library/security-library/oiri/role-mining/role-mining.md

 The *Save Task and Mine Roles* dialog box appears with the following options:
   - Name: Enter a name for the role mining task.
 This is a required field.
   - Description: Enter a description for the role mining task.
   - Fine-tuning slider: Drag to minimize or maximize the number of candidate roles.
 Dragging the slider to the left minimizes the number of candidate roles.
 In other words, more users will get the permissions provided by the roles.
 Whereas, dragging the slider to the right maximizes the number of candidate roles.
-In other words, more users will get new entitlements provided by the roles.
+In other words, less misaligned entitlements and users provided by the roles.

     ![](images/5-mining.png)